A note from our founder

 When I first entered the aesthetics speciality, my initial training experience left me feeling under-supported and overwhelmed.
 I wished for a structured training approach and validation of my decision to enter this fascinating field.

 Harley Academy pioneered the Level 7 Qualification – this term was previously relatively unheard of, but has since become a hallmark of quality aesthetics education for Injectables.
+We have now applied this same approach to Skin Rejuvenation with the development of the Level 4.

 At its best, aesthetics is a truly satisfying speciality which significantly improves the quality of life for our patients, whilst providing an unmatched lifestyle to the clinician.